DamengRandom/git-recalls/README2.md

 Step 8: merge `feature/1.2.0` into master

 Step 9: after we merged `feature/changes-before-release-1.2.0` into `feature/release-1.3.0` branch, now we can branch out from `feature/release-1.3.0`

 Step 10: now, we will make some `NEW` changes and merge into `feature/release-1.3.0`

+Step 11: create a new branch `feature/changes-before-release-1.3.0` and make changes and then commit it.